razzamatazm/NFLSportScannerRenamer/README.md

 ## A Couple of Quick Notes:

+1. **Set The Variables in nfl.py**: Make sure to set your search folder and your renamed file folder at the beginning of the script.
+There are examples for you to see.

-1. **Plex Library Sorting**: To ensure SportScanner detects your files, make sure to follow the specific folder structure (`/NFL/2023/FILES...`).
+2. **Plex Library Sorting**: To ensure SportScanner detects your files, make sure to follow the specific folder structure (`/NFL/2023/FILES...`).
 The SportScanner GitHub repository has comprehensive guidelines on this.

-2. **SportScanner Setup**: The initial setup for SportScanner involves manual installation of some scanners.
+3. **SportScanner Setup**: The initial setup for SportScanner involves manual installation of some scanners.
 The onus is on you to follow the setup guidelines.

-3. **Dependencies**: This script relies on the Python package `pandas`.
+4. **Dependencies**: This script relies on the Python package `pandas`.
 To get up and running, place all the script files in one directory and execute `pip install pandas`.

 ## Need Help?